Use isolation forests to identify rare/anomalous values using test data.

 Details

-Uses previously constructed isopro object to identify anomalous observations in test data.
-Values returned are quantile values indicating depth of test data relative to original training data.
-Small values indicate outliers.
-To return depth values, use quantiles="FALSE".
+Uses a previously constructed isopro object to assess anomalous observations in the test data.
+By default, returns quantile values representing the depth of each test observation relative to the original training data.
+Smaller values indicate greater outlyingness.

 Author